thomaslule/twitch-channel/README.md

 // get the twitch user who made the most viewed clip of the week const { viewerId, viewerName } = await getTopClipper();
 ```

+## Upgrade from v0 to v1

+- streamlabs support has been dropped
+- now to catch the "host" event, you must provide the broadcaster_bot_token config
+- the "host" event is now also fired with auto-hosts, it has a new "autohost" boolean property